lumeland/lume.land/plugins/imagick.md

 const site = lume();

 site.use(imagick({
-  cache: true,
+  cache: false, // Disable cache
 }));

 export default site;
 ```

-This will create a `_cache` folder to save the images.
-If you want to save in a
-different folder, set the folder name instead `true`.
+This option allows to customize the cache folder.
 For example:
-`cache: "_cache/images"`.
+`cache: "_imagick-cache"`.